KongNet: A Multi-headed Deep Learning Model for Detection and Classification of Nuclei in Histopathology Images: Method

 \subsubsection{Overall Architecture}

 The model consists of a shared encoder and multiple parallel decoders.
 An overview of the model architecture is shown in Figure~\ref{model_overview_vis}. \begin{itemize} \item \textbf{Encoder}: We use EfficientNetV2-L~\cite{ref_efficientnetv2_paper} initialised with ImageNet pre-trained weights.
 It processes the input image and extracts a hierarchy of multi-level features.
-The encoder is trained end-to-end with the rest of the network. \item \textbf{Decoders}: The extracted features are passed to multiple, parallel, cell-type-specific decoders.
+The encoder is trained end-to-end with the rest of the network. \item \textbf{Decoders}:The extracted features are passed to multiple, parallel, cell-type-specific decoders.
 While the shared encoder learns features common to all nuclei, each decoder specialises in the distinct morphological characteristics of its assigned cell class.
-This design also allows for simpler post-processing and avoids complex operations like Watershed, relying instead on peak detection and non-maxima suppression only. \end{itemize}
+This design also simplifies post-processing.
+Since the primary objective of the model is to predict centroid maps, nuclei can be localised by detecting local maxima in the predicted centroid maps and then applying non-maximum suppression to resolve duplicate centroids.
+Consequently, KongNet does not require Watershed-based post-processing. \end{itemize}